Class: CocinaDisplay::Dates::Date

 #to_sString

 The string representation of the date for display.
+Uses the raw value if the date was not encoded or couldn’t be parsed.

 Returns: